ronniross/symbiotic-core-library/README.md

 ### 1.7 Experimental Prompts

-Just copy-paste in the queries, before prompt or integrate into system prompt or inference script.
+Just copy-paste in the queries, before the prompt, or integrate into system prompt or inference script.
 Can also be integrated as a mode-list to be used in more user-friendly UIs.

 ```json
 {